Mar 29, 2025

 Students may take one of two paths into the major.

-1. In the recommended path, student complete one ENGL 2000-level course with a grade of C- or better.
+1. In the recommended path, students complete one ENGL 2000-level course with a grade of C- or better.
 This course prepares students for upper-division departmental coursework, and also provides three hours of credit toward the major.

 Program Requirements

 The degree in English requires ten courses (30 credits), as specified below.
-All course must be at the upper-division level (numbered 3000 or above), with the exception of the single ENGL 2000-level prerequisite course.
+All courses must be at the upper-division level (numbered 3000 or above), with the exception of the single ENGL 2000-level prerequisite course.

 1. Two courses in the “History of Literatures in English” sequence: